stanbaek/ece487A/_sources/Labs/Installation.md

 <br>

 - **[25 Points]** Go to Windows Settings > Apps.
-Click on Code Composer Studio and take a screenshot as shown below.
+Click on PyCharm and take a screenshot as shown below.
 For Mac users, it is in the Applications folder.

 <br>